FerretDB/FerretDB/website/docs/pushdown.md

 ## Supported types and operators

-The following table shows all operators and types that FerretDB uses pushdown on PostgreSQL backend.
+The following table shows all operators and types that FerretDB supports for query pushdown on PostgreSQL backend.
-If filter uses type and operator, that's marked as pushdown-supported on this list, FerretDB will prefetch fewer results, resulting with more performant query.
+If filter uses type and operator, that's marked as pushdown-supported on this list, FerretDB will prefetch fewer results, resulting in more performant query.

 If your application requires better performance for specific operation, feel free to share this with us in our [community](/#community)!